The distributorless ignition system, is a completely solid state electronic system, with no moving parts.

 - Camshaft Triggering Device

-Over time, the evolution of ignition systems, has provided a number of benefits.
+Over time, the evolution of the Distributorless Ignition System, has provided a number of benefits.
 But, that does not mean, they are trouble free.
 Failures can and do occur, for a variety of reasons.

-But, knowing how to identify and diagnose; common ignition system problems, can save you a lot of guesswork.
-This will help the next time your engine cranks; but refuses to start or one that runs, but is missing.
+So, knowing how to identify and diagnose, common ignition system problems, can save you a lot of guesswork.
+This will help the next time your engine cranks, but refuses to start or one that runs, but is missing.

 If an engine cranks, but will not start, is it fuel, ignition or compression?
 So, ignition, is usually the easiest of the three to check.
-Because, on most engines, all you have to do is, pull off a plug wire and check for spark; when the engine is cranked.
-But, on the coil-over-plug (COP) system, there are no spark plug wires.
-As a result, you have to remove a coil and use; a plug wire or adapter to check for a spark.
+Because, on most engines, all you have to do is, pull off a plug wire.
+Then, check for spark, when the engine is cranked.
+But, on the (COP) System, there are no spark plug wires.
+So, you have to remove a coil, and use a plug wire or adapter, to check for a spark.

 Testing The Distributorless Ignition System

 So, if there is no spark in one cylinder, try another.
-No spark in any cylinder, would most likely indicate; a failed module or crankshaft position (CKP) sensor.
-Many engines with electronic fuel injection; also use the crankshaft position sensor signal, to trigger the injectors.
-So, if there is no spark and no injector activity; the problem is likely in the crank position sensor.
-No spark in one or two cylinders, that share a coil; would tell you a coil has probably failed.
+No spark in any cylinder, would most likely indicate, a failed module or (CKP) Sensor.
+Many engines with electronic fuel injection, also use the (CKP) Sensor signal, to trigger the injectors.
+So, if there is no spark and no injector activity, the problem is likely in the (CKP) Sensor.
+No spark in one or two cylinders, that share a coil, would tell you a coil has probably failed.

-A Low (MAP) sensor output voltage, or a coolant sensor that always reads cold; will allow more spark advance than normal.
-This, in turn, may cause detonation (spark knock) problems; when the engine is under load.
-Also, a faulty knock sensor (KS) or an (EGR) valve that is not working.
+A Low (MAP) Sensor output voltage, or a (CTS) that always reads cold.
+Will also allow more spark advance than normal.
+This, in turn, may cause detonation (spark knock) problems, when the engine is under load.
+Also, a faulty (KS) or an (EGR) Valve that is not working.

-In contrast, a High (MAP) output voltage, or a misadjusted throttle position sensor; can have the opposite effect.
+In contrast, a High (MAP) Sensor output voltage.
+Or a misadjusted (TPS), can have the opposite effect.
 This would cause the spark control system, to retard timing more than normal.
-Retarded timing, will reduce performance and fuel economy.
+Retard timing, will reduce performance and fuel economy.

 Conclusion